- 2340 County Hwy 55 Blountsville, AL 35031

 For our next trip we definitely plan to reserve a pavilion or gazebo.
 We had a gorgeous day for our water park adventure, but I will admit I had some gazebo envy when we plopped down mid-day for a snack in the hot sun.
 These would also be ideal for big groups so that everyone has a common place to stash their stuff and picnic together.

 For the Littles

 With our two boys, ages 3 & 6, we decided to set up camp at a picnic table close to The Kid Zone.
-New for 2013, this colorful play structure is full of kiddie-sized slides, squirt canons, and a HUGE bucket that slowly fills up and then dumps water on the entire area every so often.
+This colorful play structure is full of kiddie-sized slides, squirt canons, and a HUGE bucket that slowly fills up and then dumps water on the entire area every so often.
 My boys loved this area and they spent hours climbing, squirting, dumping, and splashing while squealing with glee.
 My paranoid, over-protective self was pleased to see that all of the surfaces had good traction, and lifeguards were keeping a watchful eye on the little explorers.

 The Kid Zone is at one end of the giant pool, which is basically one huge rectangle.
 Mid-way down the pool there are 2 sets of waterslides.
 Two of the slides are tube shaped, and two are open slides that I could take my 3 year-old on my lap.
 The far end of the pool is where the poolside parking and grilling area is located.
 This is just a large wide-open area for floating and playing, and also where I saw more teens and adults hanging out if you are going kid-free.